hadley/adv-r/development.md

 ### Confirmatory programming

 Confirmatory programming happens when you know what you need to do, and what the results of yours changes will be (new feature X appears or known bug Y disappears) you just need to figure out the way to do it.
 Confirmatory programming is also known as [test driven development][tdd] (TDD), a development style that grew out of extreme programming.
-The basic idea is that before you implement any new feature, or fix a known bug, you first write an automated
+The basic idea is that before you implement any new feature, or fix a known bug, you should:

 1. Write automated test, and run `test()` to make sure test fails (so you know you've captured the bug correctly)